Jim-Kufre/Home-Workout-Documentation/docs/task.md

-# HOW TO CREAT YOUR CUSTOMIZED WORKOUT PLAN
+# HOW TO CREATE YOUR CUSTOMIZED WORKOUT PLAN

 ## Summary
 This section walks through the **initial setup process** a user experiences when launching the Home Workout App for the first time.
 After completing this setup, users will receive a tailored workout plan based on their physical details, lifestyle, and personal goals.